ossf/tac/process/TI-Gives+Gets.md

  * TI can get assistance with Architecture & Roadmap Alignment
  * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
  * TI receives guidance on technical direction from TAC sponsor
- * Receives OpenSSF Code of Conduct Committee support.
  * Reserved space for project updates in OpenSSF newsletters.
  * May request infrastructure support from the OpenSSF.
  * Projects may say they are, "A sandbox project in the OpenSSF" or "An experimental project in the OpenSSF."
-Gets an "sandbox" logo that is shared amongst all OpenSSF sandbox TIs.
+Gets a "sandbox" logo that is shared amongst all OpenSSF sandbox TIs.
  * Communication & Collaboration - OpenSSF mailing list, OpenSSF Slack channel, OpenSSF GitHub, OpenSSF Calendaring / Recording,  OpenSSF Social Media & External Engagement Support
  * Governance & Administration - TI Charter Development & Review, TI Technical Steering Committee Setup, TI IP & License Review, TI Operations & Maintenance, Technical Support